 Still, the aluminum panels and compact size is a big upgrade from the Keurig.

 Yes, you could go even more economically and environmentally friendly by using gravity (which is to say, your Aeropress), but why fuss with the mess when you can simply plug this little bugger in at the office, kiosk, or hotel room and follow on with instructional videos (free of charge!) on the Nespresso website.

 That is, assuming, you need additional assistance since this machine has blinking indicators as to what to press next in order to get the ideal shot of espresso.

 Again, this is the best single serve coffee maker with no pods.
 This could be a huge selling point for the individual who is worried about waste and non-biodegradable plastic k-cups.

-Nespresso is able to achieve their sustainability goals (which also include considerate sourcing from developing nations (and who doesn’t love that!?)) through their intellectual property rights around the design and manufacture of their proprietary aluminum capsules, which are recyclable!
+Nespresso is able to achieve its sustainability goals (which also include considerate sourcing from developing nations (and who doesn’t love that!?)) through its intellectual property rights around the design and manufacture of its proprietary aluminum capsules, which are recyclable!

 Regardless of whether or not you buy into the single serve coffee maker revolution or not, you have to hand it to Cuisinart.